This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-You can think of template for as a syntax sugar-enhanced version of lambda expansion.
-It’s very useful.
+template for can be considered an enhanced syntactic sugar for lambda expansion, and it’s very useful.
 If this is added, using template metaprogramming to generate functions (code) can retire.

 This proposal mainly discusses two issues together.

-• C++ can reserve space in the data segment by controlling template instantiation of static members, which can be seen as compile-time memory allocation.
+- C++ can reserve space in the data segment at compile time by controlling template instantiation of static members, which can be seen as compile-time memory allocation.

 template<auto... items>